You are here

 Office of Blended & Online Learning Office Hours

-The Office of Blended and Online Learning will be hosting office hours Mondays and Wednesdays from 3:00-4:00 to provide support during the summer months.
+The Office of Blended and Online Learning will be hosting office hours on Wednesdays from 3:00-4:00 to provide support during the summer months.
 Educators who have questions about adapting to a remote environment as well as administrators who have questions about online platforms and resources may benefit from bringing questions during this time.